Please visit the Government sakai website for current course syllabi.

-361. American Foreign Policy
+361. American Foreign Policy.

 A study of the formulation, conduct and administration of United States foreign policy, particularly since U.S. foreign policy since 1989 and the goals and values that have guided foreign policy in the new environment.
 What directions should American policy take in contemporary foreign relations and what goals and values should guide that policy direction?
 Prerequisites: Government 108 or permission of instructor; junior or senior standing.

-362. International Law
+362. International Law.

 364. Terrorism and Human Rights

-372. Canada in World Affairs
+372. Canada in World Affairs.

 A broad survey of the Canadian experience in international politics.
 Ultimately it is an inquiry into the relationship among the international system, the elusive Canadian national interest and the limited set of foreign policy tools at the disposal of the Canadian government.
 Prerequisite: Government 108 or permission of instructor.